smilecs/ketro/README.md

 }
 ```

-Override the errorHandler class for adding extra/custom errorhandling exceptions
+Override the errorHandler class for adding extra/custom errorhandling exceptions.

+##### Note:
+The `doRequest` method returns a `Wrapper` with the response encapsulated within it and also returns the error/error code and custom exceptions
+as you may have defined.

 ```kotlin
 private val viewModelJob = SupervisorJob()